JasellR/TelDirectory/README.md

 # TelDirectory - Corporate Phone Directory

 TelDirectory is a Next.js web application designed to manage and display a corporate phone directory, primarily for use with Cisco IP phones.
 It reads directory data from XML files, allowing users to navigate through zones, branches (for specific zones like "Zona Metropolitana"), and localities to find phone extensions.
-The application also provides an interface to import and manage these XML files, and a search feature to quickly find extensions.
+The application also provides an interface to import and manage these XML files, and a search feature to quickly find localities or branches.

 ## Core Features: